wso2-extensions/identity-oauth-uma/docs/tryout.md

 ---

 ## Create the resource owner
+Let's create a resource owner in WSO2 IS.

 1. Log in to the WSO2 Identity Server Management Console (`https://<IS_HOST>:<PORT>/carbon`) using administrator credentials (`admin:admin`).
 2. On the **Main** > **Identity** section, click **Add** under **Users and Roles**.